tasb/ansible-training/labs/lab05.md

     - management

   # Dependencies are other roles that this role depends upon to function
 dependencies: []

   # Specify minimum Ansible version
-min_ansible_version: 2.9

-# License as applicable to your role
-license:
-  - MIT

   # Optional: If your role has a README.md file, you can specify its name here.
 The default is README.md.
 readme: README.md
 ```